Maryland Gifted and Talented students in public school grades 5-12 are invited to participate in an essay contest:

 “What have gifted education opportunities meant to me?”

+February is Gifted and Talented Education Month in Maryland!
+This is your opportunity to let everyone know how gifted education is important and necessary for all high-potential students in Maryland.
 Our annual Student Essay Contest opens on February 1, 2020.
 Winners will receive cash awards and will be recognized at our May 2 workshop.
-Deadline for submissions is February 29, 2020.
+Deadline for submissions is March 15, 2020.

 april 2019 poetry contest winners